neteler/foss4g2024_grass4rs/README.md

 ##### Fedora, openSuSe Linux

-For other Linux distributions including **Fedora** and **openSuSe**, simply install GRASS GIS with the respective package manager.
+For other Linux distributions including **Fedora** and **openSuSe**, install GRASS GIS with the respective package manager.
 See also [here](https://grass.osgeo.org/download/linux/#GRASS-GIS-current).

 ##### Mac OS